 SAVORY THYMES

 Ali Ghiorse has thirty years of experience working as a social and food justice advocate.
-A former chef, a bridge builder and network weaver, Ali sees society's most pressing issues through a food systems lens.
-She dedicated her career to advancing equity and transformation within the food system through her work as co-founder of Savory Thymes in Marin County, California and most recently as founder of The Foodshed Network (TFN).
+A former chef, bridge builder, and network weaver, Ali sees society's most pressing issues through a food systems lens.
+She has dedicated her career to advancing equity and transformation within the food system, first as the co-founder of Savory Thymes in Marin County, California, and most recently as the founder of The Foodshed Network (TFN).

-Alongside her role as Executive Director of The Foodshed Network, Ali participates in the Connecticut Food Sovereignty Collective, CT Farm to School Collaborative and End Hunger CT's School Meals For All Coalition.
-Regionally and nationally: Food System Comms Community of Practice and the National Right to Food Community of Practice.
+Alongside her role as Executive Director of TFN, Ali participates in the Connecticut Food Sovereignty Collective, the CT Farm to School Collaborative, and End Hunger CT's School Meals For All Coalition.
+Her regional and national engagement includes the Pleiades Network, the Food System Comms Community of Practice, and the National Right to Food Community of Practice.

-From 2019 - 2025 Ali served as a founding member of the Greenwich Sustainability Committee as the Food Systems-Sector Co-Chair and as an elected member of the Town of Greenwich Representative Town Meeting.
+From 2019 to 2025, Ali served as a founding member of the Greenwich Sustainability Committee (as the Food Systems-Sector Co-Chair) and as an elected member of the Town of Greenwich Representative Town Meeting.

-She studied psychology at Mills College in Oakland, California and the Culinary Arts at the Natural Gourmet Cookery School in Manhattan.
+She studied psychology at Mills College in Oakland, California, and Culinary Arts at the Natural Gourmet Cookery School in Manhattan.